ben-dh3/ben-dh3/README.md

 <h1 align="center"> Hi I'm <a href="https://www.linkedin.com/in/benjamin-duffield-harding-051011254/">Ben Duffield-Harding</a> </h1>

 - 💻 Software Engineer and Makers Academy Alumnus.
-- ✍️ Passionate about building stylish frontends and exploring modern UX trends, check out my [portfolio site](https://bendhportfolio.netlify.app/).
+- ✍️ Passionate about building stylish frontends and exploring modern UX trends, check out my [Portfolio Site](https://bendhportfolio.netlify.app/) with graphics made using Blender and Three.js.
 - 🕵️ I thrive on problem-solving, especially when it comes to creating solutions for others.
 Experienced in Agile methodologies, I enjoy collaborating in teams to tackle complex challenges.
 Check out my contributions to [Recipeasy](https://bendhportfolio.netlify.app/recipeasy), a web app that takes a URL to a recipe and scrapes the recipe data from the web page, this populates a recipe form in the app which can be modified, saved, and stored in your collection.
 - 🚀 Eager to connect and collaborate with like-minded individuals in the tech community.
 Contact me on [LinkedIn](https://www.linkedin.com/in/benjamin-duffield-harding-051011254/)!